 - 2 Cups Turkey or Chicken chopped up cooked

 - 1 Cup Mushrooms finely chopped

 - 1-2 Cans Cream of Chicken Soup

-Preheat oven to 375 degrees and spray a baking sheets with non-stick cooking spray.
+- Preheat oven to 375 degrees and spray a baking sheet with non-stick cooking spray.

-Place about 1/4 cup of the filling on large end of each crescent roll.
+- Place about ¼ cup of the filling on the large end of each crescent roll.
 Fold the crescent roll over the filling and pinch the seams shut.